 Recruit adult and student volunteers from participating schools and the community.
-Encourage participating schools to send volunteers to assist as moderators, time and score keepers in addition to sending a coach/judge.
-Consider recruiting local high school and/or college service club members or Honor Society chapters.
+Encourage participating schools to send volunteers to assist as timekeepers and scorekeepers.
+Use your most experienced volunteers as Moderators.
+Consider recruiting volunteers from local high school and/or college service club members or Honor Society chapters.